 Stonefield Query maintains usage statistics for reports, including who ran a report when and with what database.
-The Usage Reporting function in the Tools menu allows you to report on these statistics.
+The Usage Reporting function in the Tools menu and the Tools tab of the ribbon allows you to report on these statistics.
 This allows you to determine which reports are actually being used, how often, and by whom.

 You must have an Ultimate license to report on usage statistics.

-When you select Usage Reporting from the Tools menu, another instance of Stonefield Query runs, displaying "Usage Reporting" in the title bar.
-Like the normal Stonefield Query, you can create reports, preview or print them, output them to file, and so on.
-However, this version of Stonefield Query only reports on the usage statistics, not on your database.
-When you create a report, you only see one table—Usage—, with the following fields:
+When you select the Usage Reporting function, another instance of Stonefield Query runs, displaying "Usage Reporting" in the title bar.
+Like the normal program, you can create reports, preview or print them, output them to file, and so on.
+However, this version only reports on the usage statistics, not on your database.
+When you create a report, you only see two tables: Usage and Reports.
+Usage has the following fields:

 Report Name: the name of the report.